-Reducing regulatory burdens will relieve small business owners of onerous compliance tasks.
-Regulatory imposts remain one of the key problems cited by small business (i.e. as time consuming and unnecessary requirements that impair their ability to spend more time on innovation and on growing their enterprises).
+Reducing the overall regulatory burden will relieve small business owners of onerous compliance tasks and reduce the cost of doing business.
+Regulatory imposts remain one of the key problems cited by small business (ie as time consuming and unnecessary requirements that impair their ability to spend more time on innovation and on growing their enterprises).